 Learning Goals Objectives Assessment (YES with details or NO) Our graduates will be effective 1.1.
-Our students will produce quality business and research-oriented documents. communicators.
+Our students will produce quality business and research-oriented documents.
+No. communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-2. Our graduates will be skilled in team work and leadership.
+Yes, through group discussions Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
-2.2.
+Yes, group discussion 2.2.
 Students will be able to apply leadership theories and related skills.
-3. Our graduates will be trained in ethics.
+N 3.
+Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
-3.2.
+N 3.2.
 Our students will practice ethics in the duration of the program.
-4. Our graduates will have a global perspective.
+Yes, strict discipline Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
+Yes, global economy will be introduced.
 5. Our graduates will be skilled in problem-solving and critical thinking.
 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
+Yes, fundamental macro-theories.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
+Yes, macro-setting is basic.
 5.3.
 Our students will demonstrate competency in critical thinking.
+Yes, one major goal of this course.